-University policy advocates vigorous and appropriate action to ensure that all students and employees have an environment free of discrimination based on race, national origin, color of skin, status as a person with a disability, age, veteran's status, religion, sex, sexual orientation, gender identity/ expression, and genetic information.
+University policy advocates vigorous and appropriate action to ensure that all students and employees have an environment free of discrimination based on race. color, national origin, ethnicity, age, disability, religion, sex/gender, sexual orientation, gender identity, gender expression, genetic information, and protected veterans status.
 The university is fully committed to the principle of equal opportunity and access.
 If you feel that you have been discriminated against or have questions about university nondiscrimination policies please contact the Office of Equal Opportunity and Affirmative Action at 801-581-8365.